-Pax Romana works for about 15 more years.
+Pax Romana works for another 15 years.
 Then in 132 CE, the emperor Hadrian decides to rename Jerusalem “Aelia Capitolina” and to prohibit circumcision.
 This leads to the Third Jewish-Roman War, also known as the Bar Kokhba Revolt.
 The war lasts for 4 years.
 The outcome is almost the complete devastation of Jewish life in Judea.
 According to the Roman historian Cassius Dio, 580,000 Jews were killed and thousands exiled.

 In a final attempt to suppress any future Jewish revolts, Hadrian burns the Torah scrolls at the former Temple sanctuary and places two statues there: one of Jupiter and one of himself.
 To eradicate any memory of Judea or Israel, he also wipes the name “Judea” off the official Roman maps and replaces it with “Syria Palaestina” (after the Philistines).

 This strategy works for about 120 years.
 Then in 351 CE, a revolt brakes out against emperor Gallus.
 After a short war, Tiberias, Diospolis, and Diocaesarea, the centers of the rebellion, are razed to the ground.
 Ursicinus, the Roman general in charge, orders thousands to be killed, enslaved, and exiled.

 260 years passes, and the empire is now under Byzantine management when a Jewish revolt brakes out against emperor Heraclius.
 The war ends in about 626 and is followed by a wide scale massacre of the Jewish population throughout Jerusalem and Galilee, and the exile of tens of thousands.